dimer47/php-ghostscript/README.md

 ### Intro

-You can Merge all PDF file or Guess and convert PDF file version.
+You can merge all PDF file or guess and convert PDF file version.
 Fix FPDF error by ghostscript: This document PDF probably uses a compression technique which is not supported by the free parser shipped with FPDI.

 ## Requirements